 There are a lot of different things to weigh up when having your wisdom teeth removed.
 So that’s why we’ve written The Wisdom Tooth Removal Survival Guide.
 We hope we’ve made it quick and easy to read and hope it puts you at ease over the whole process.

-All minor and major dental treatment has its own risks and benefits.
+All minor and major dental treatment has their own risks and benefits.
 The removal of wisdom teeth is a surgical or invasive procedure that carries risk if not done in a hygienic environment.
-FirstBite Dental is QIP Accredited, which means that we have been assessed and certified against six National Safety and Quality Health Service (NSQHS) Standards, applicable to dentistry.
+FirstBite Dental is QIP Accredited which means that we have been assessed and certified against six National Safety and Quality Health Service (NSQHS) Standards, applicable to dentistry.
 Please seek a second opinion from an appropriately qualified dental health practitioner.

 Start the process of achieving a better smile today by arranging an appointment.
 Just call us or if out of hours use our simple request a callback from and we will call you back when we are open.

 Call 9379 1893